andre1003/td-fantasy/README.md

 ## 💻 Prerequisites

 Before trying compile the game, check if all the following requirements have been met:
-* Unreal Engine: `Unreal Engine 5`.
+* Unreal Engine: `Unreal Engine 5.0.3`.
 Unreal Engine 4 not tested!;
 * Hardware and Software: Same as Unreal Engine specifications - https://docs.unrealengine.com/5.0/en-US/hardware-and-software-specifications-for-unreal-engine/.

 ## 🚀 Installing TD Fantasy

-To install Army of Death, just open the dowloaded project with Unreal Engine 5.
+To install Army of Death, just open the dowloaded project with Unreal Engine 5 or download the demo [here](https://github.com/andre1003/td-fantasy/releases/tag/Demo).

 ## ☕ Building and Using TD Fantasy

-Currently no build have been made, so it is at you own risk.
-Nonetheless, no errors are expected when building the code.
+You can download the latest demo of TD Fantasy [here](https://github.com/andre1003/td-fantasy/releases/tag/Demo).
+No errors are expected when building the code.
 To build the game, follow the instructions bellow:

 1. Open the game with Unreal Engine 5;
 2. Click on `Platforms`;